 Step 4: Have your products prepped for Amazon.
-Find out the packaging and prep requirements for your products set by Amazon.
-For example, you might be required to provide your products in bubble wrap, polybag, etc. You have several options for this:
+Find out Amazon's packaging and prep requirements for your products.
+For example, you might be required to protect your products in bubble wrap, polybag, etc. You have several options for this: